cresia/memoryMatch/README.md

 # Description:
 Memory matching cards with Finding Nemo Theme.
-Users are able to match pairs of cards with timer that shows the statictics of the first top five high scores.
+Users are able to match pairs of cards with timer that shows the statictics of the first top five high scores

 # Getting Started